GadgetAngel/Zero_Overshoot/README.md

 # NOTE: if you need to divide, remember that 1/x = 1 * reciprocal of the number;
 # The reciprocal is simply: 1/number.
 To get the reciprocal of a number, we divide 1 by the number.
 Example: the reciprocal of # 2 is ½
 #
-# So in the example below 3.3333333333 is really 1.0 divide by 3.0 or 1./3.
+# So for example 0.3333333333 is really 1.0 divide by 3.0 or 1./3.
-# The number will be calculated to the first 6 significant digits.
+# The number will be calculated to the first 3 significant digits because that is all the significant digits that Klipper will
+# store for SAVE_CONFIG command.
 #
 # NOTE2: for the zero_overshoot calculated values to be done automatically, you must have the following in you printer.cfg file:
 # (they can be commented out and located at bottom of the printer.cfg file in the